 Crystal Black, Sr. L&D Specialist at AAA, and Lynita Taylor, Program Manager - Diversity, Equity, & Inclusion at Samsara, share first-hand experience of the outsized impact of mentoring programs.

 The Together platform is broadening the horizons of peer mentorship with its innovative tool, Colleague Connect.
-This tool is a testament to the philosophy that everyone can learn from anyone, promoting a more fluid and informal approach to professional development and networking within organizations.
-Unlike traditional mentorship models that often operate within a hierarchical framework, Colleague Connect emphasizes social learning devoid of conventional labels such as "mentors" and "mentees," fostering a more egalitarian and collaborative learning environment.
+This tool leans into the philosophy that everyone can learn from anyone, promoting a more fluid and informal approach to professional development and networking within organizations.
+Unlike traditional mentorship models that often rely on a hierarchical framework, Colleague Connect emphasizes social learning that removes the power dynamic of the "mentor" and "mentee" labels, fostering a more egalitarian and collaborative learning environment.

 ☕ Best Coffee Chat Questions to Help Employees Network & Learn (With Examples)